CareWithConfidence/carewithconfidence.github.io/_courses/parents-first-aid.md

 *Bleeding
 *Bumps & Head Injuries
 *Poisoning
-*plus lots more, which could save a child’s life
+*plus lots more, which could save a child's life

 Our courses last 3 hours, probably the most important 3 hours to ensure you feel equipped to deal with any eventuality!